More and more Rotary clubs across the east Midlands are joining the campaign to turn empty aluminium cans into helipads for hospitals.

 Bradgate Rotary gave hundreds of cans, as you can see above.
 And after our most recent meeting we received even more from Sonal, and from other members.

-Novus is one of four Rotary Clubs from across the east Midlands who have pledge to work together to apply for a grant to buy even more collecting bins.
+Novus is one of four Rotary Clubs from across the east Midlands who have pledged to work together to apply for a grant to buy even more collecting bins.

 One of those four, the Rotary Club of Sleaford Kesteven this week ordered two bins.
 That club wants Leicester Royal Infirmary, with its new Accident and Emergency Department to be able to airlift critically-ill patients straight into the hospital.
 The other clubs are Sleaford and Lincoln Colonia.